 From panoramas to selfies

 Posts with images are proven to be more successful, so keep an eye out for meaningful photo ops in your work.
 Unlike Twitter, it’s pretty easy to album-ize your photos with projects, events, launches, or any major event.
 But beware!
 The internet latches on to images and shares them without credit.
-Not only is PicMonkey the place for creating that perfect profile picture, cover photo, and app thumbnail (see dimensions below), it also allows you to watermark your stuff, lest you find yourself witness to your own image’s unidentifiable success.
+Not only is PicMonkey the place for creating perfect Facebook cover photos and profile pictures, it also allows you to watermark your stuff, lest you find yourself witness to your own image’s unidentifiable success.
 Speaking of social image dimensions.

 A hundred likes, a thousand likes, a million likes, hooray!
 It feels good to be the king, we won’t lie, but numbers aren’t everything.
 Growth comes naturally when you make something awesome and create a community around it.
 Avoid giveaways and contests that artificially spike your follower numbers.
 If people weren’t genuinely interested in your content to begin with, they won’t be engaging with your posts, and your page will become a ghost town.